 This will open up the latest diagram.

-Once connected to Hava, your cloud environment is scanned hourly.
-If there is a structural change, a new diagram version is created and the previous diagram is preserved in the Version History.
+Once connected to Hava, your cloud environment is scheduled to be scanned every 60 minutes (subject to load).
+If there is a structural change detected, a new diagram version is created and the previous diagram is preserved in the Version History.

 Each interactive diagram is constructed from the source of truth data, being the actual resources that are configured and running in your cloud environment.
 This eliminates errors or omissions often associated with manually created diagrams.